msprev/panzer/README.rst

 panzer adds 'styles' to
 `pandoc <http://johnmacfarlane.net/pandoc/index.html>`__.
-Styles provide a way to set a vast range of options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').
+Styles provide a way to set all options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').

 You can think of styles as a level up in abstraction from a pandoc template.
 Styles are combinations of templates, metadata settings,